VDorchester14/learning_opengl/README.md

 - Apply your changes, and return to the main.cpp file.
 - Hit ctrl+shift+b to build, then ctrl+F5 to run.
 You should see a window appear that has hello world as the window title.

 Congratulations!
 You now have a window.
+It is important to note that you actually don't have to install anything for OpenGL because graphics drivers come with OpenGL already.
+This is why we only have to include the GLFW files.

+## Further Reading

+- [GLFW Documentation](https://www.glfw.org/docs/latest/quick.html) <- Good source for learning about GLFW
+- [LearnOpenGL](https://learnopengl.com/Introduction) <- A good source for learning opengl.
+This is what I will be following.